Cdaprod/mpg-nano/README.md

 # Cdaprod's Updated README for MPG-Nano 6-Axis Pendant Wiring Pinout

+I always like to mention that I rarely use C so please take everything with a grain of salt

 This document provides the updated wiring pinout for connecting a modified 6-axis Chinese MPG pendant to an Arduino Nano running the MPG-Nano firmware.

 ## Pendant Modification